aws-samples/aws-hybrid-storage-workshop/scenario-1/module-4/README.md

 ## Introduction

-In this module, you will cutover to a tertiary region (London eu-west-2), which could very well be anywhere, including a private DR datacenter.
-In this module you will deploy a new gateway, a clone on the first gateway volume from module 2 and windows OS (instance) that will mount the volume.
-This module demonstrates how you can clone gateway volume hosted in an AWS region and present it anywhere that has internet connectivity and the ability to host the gateway OS on a supported hypervisor (Amazon EC2, VMware, Hyper-V).
+In this module, you will cutover to a tertiary London (eu-west-2) region, which could very well be anywhere, including a private DR datacenter.
+In this module you will deploy a new gateway, with a clone on the first gateways volume from module 2 and windows OS (instance) that will mount the clone volume.
+This module demonstrates how you can clone gateway volume hosted in an AWS region and present it anywhere that has internet connectivity and a gateway supported hypervisor (Amazon EC2, VMware, Hyper-V).

-You can launch this AWS CloudFormation template in the eu-west-2 region to build the necessary resources automatically.
+You can launch this AWS CloudFormation template in the London (eu-west-2) region to build the necessary resources automatically.

 ## Architecture overview

 ![scenario-1-cutover-1](../../images/scenario-1-cutover-2.png)

-### 1. Deploy Gateway & Windows Instance in Frankfurt (eu-central-1)
+### 1. Deploy Gateway & Windows Instance in London (eu-west-2)

 <details>
 <summary><strong>CloudFormation Launch Instructions (expand for details)</strong></summary><p>